cadecrow/nsm/README.md

 - Removes directories wrapped in parentheses from routes: `app/(root)/path/page.tsx` => `/path`
 - Preserves file modification times for `lastmod` entries
 - Preserves custom labels and descriptions for unchanged paths between successive runs

+Testing or Under Development:

 - Custom output files and path matching rules.
 See [Advanced Usage](#advanced-usage)
+- - see [Scratch Notes](ScratchNotes.md) for some very informal notes on the current state of development.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+Please review [Contributions & Requests](ContributionsRequests.md) for information on contributing, help to understand the project and its structure, and to see requests for help.

 ## Installation